 One of the most important steps you can take is to ensure you know how to use the technology that supports distance learning.
-If you’re unfamiliar or uncomfortable with Canvas, enroll in the self-paced, fully-online Growing with Canvas course.
+If you’re unfamiliar or uncomfortable with Canvas, enroll in the self-paced, fully-online Canvas QuickStart course.
 This will prepare you with the basics of the online classroom, as well as give you valuable experience as a student in Canvas.
 Next, start using Canvas for a few things in your face-to-face classes (announcements, content distribution, assignment submissions, etc.) so that everyone is comfortable in that environment prior to any unexpected disruptions.
-If you plan to continue holding class meetings at the regularly scheduled time during the disruption, you should learn how to do so in Webex and conduct a few practice sessions.
+If you plan to continue holding class meetings at the regularly scheduled time during the disruption, you should learn how to do so in Teams and conduct a few practice sessions.
 Once you’re comfortable with the tools, consider adding “Plan B” content and activities to Canvas so that they’re ready to use if the need arises.
 You should also work on proactively addressing accessibility.

 Start by verifying the details of the University closure.
 Continue to monitor the University homepage for important updates, and maintain ongoing communication with your department regarding specific considerations.
-Bookmark support services so that you’re prepared to obtain help as needed, including Academic Instructional Technology Consultants, ITS Learning Technology Instructional Technology Consultants, and 6-Tech.
+Bookmark support services so that you’re prepared to obtain help as needed, including Academic Technology Specialists, ITS Learning Technology Instructional Technology Consultants, and 6-Tech.

 Inform students that changes are coming.
 Set realistic goals for your upcoming class sessions and set a virtual meeting with students to discuss new expectations.
 Set online office hours and let students know how they can reach you during these times.